 When it comes to payment, most locals use a 10 ride multipass ticket that allows you to board any choice of transportation within the area level the ticket is issued in.
 Since Barcelona in its entirety fits within the Level 1, a basic 10 ride ticket will allow you to move quite freely.

-Q: What is the best neighbourhood to live in?
+Q: What is the best neighborhood to live in?

-A: You’ll be hard-pressed to find a neighbourhood in Barcelona that doesn’t have something going for it when choosing accommodation.
-Truth is, lists that claim to point out the best neighbourhoods in Barcelona usually leave out some of the most authentic areas.
+A: You’ll be hard-pressed to find a neighborhood in Barcelona that doesn’t have something going for it when choosing accommodation.
+Truth is, lists that claim to point out the best neighborhoods in Barcelona usually leave out some of the most authentic areas.
 For example, cozy Les Corts or bubbly Poble Sec are not featured in this otherwise interesting overview from the folks at TripAdvisor.

 The good news is that Barcelona’s size is very manageable; so you can rest assured that no matter where you choose to hang your hat, all the things the city has to offer are well within walking distance or just a short ride away.

 Whether you’re looking for insider feedback or somebody to take care of your accommodation needs, the team at Expanish are a great resource.